 What are HMRC mileage allowance payments?

-If your employees use their own vehicles for business travel, you can reimburse them for the expenses made in private cars free from tax.
-This reimbursement is called mileage allowance.
+If your employees use their own vehicles for business use, you can reimburse them for the business expenses that come from using their private cars.
+This tax-free reimbursement is called mileage allowance.

 HMRC has created a scheme called Mileage Allowance Payments (MAPs) to simplify this matter.
-Without MAPs, companies would need to individually quantify how much wear and tear each private car has undergone, and add this to petrol costs, road tolls, and more.
-Instead, a flat rate is calculated per mile.
+Without MAPs, companies would need to quantify how much wear and tear each private car has undergone, and add this to petrol costs, road tolls, and more.
+Instead of this lengthy process, mileage reimbursement uses a flat rate calculated per mile.

 Approved mileage rates (AMRs) are the rates that HMRC considers reasonable for employers to pay their employees for using their own vehicles for business travel.
 The current AMR for cars and vans is 45p per mile for the first 10,000 miles.
 After that, the rate drops to 25p per mile.